krbnite/krbnite.github.io/_in_progress/2019-03-25-Imputation-of-Categorical-Variables.md

 and if so can we quantify that?
 This, in general, is where causal inference comes into play.

 But causal inference is hard, and I'm just trying to write about whether or not we should delete, impute, or preserve missing values in nominal categorical variables.

 So, for sanity's sake, let's assume no interventions take place for now: we just want to nerd out with the data in hand.
 If the model is good on test, we'll be happy to deploy it.
-And in deployment, we will make predictions, but do nothing:
-we'll simply wait to see whether the model is right or wrong.
-Assuming conditions haven't changed much, it should work nearly as well in deployment as it did on the test set.
+And in deployment, we will make predictions, but do nothing:  we'll simply wait to see whether the model is right or wrong.
+Kind of like a weather forecast.

-Anyway, point is: no interventions.
-For this scenario, we just care about a model that intelligently deals with missing values in deployment.
+Ok, let's focus on missing data.

 # The Missing Data
-Ok, so we look at the data -- and it's complex.
-For example, turns out not everyone fits neatly into "completer" or "dropout", but may exit treatment due to death, incarceration, relocation, or "other".
-And maybe this variable is sometimes not filled out: MISSING/UNKNOWN/NULL.
+## The Predictor Variables
 Also, there is a marriage variable with the levels: never married, now married, separated, divorced, MISSING/UNKNOWN/NULL.

 Should we remove any row with missing data?
 Should we somehow impute these categorical variables?
 If so, then how?

 It should be no surprise that this is all context-dependent.
 Let's dive in...

+## The Target Variable
+The first discrepancy arises: not everyone fits neatly into our universe of completers and dropouts.
+Turns out that some patients exit treatment for other reasons.
+For example, death, incarceration, or relocation.
+Some folks are even more mysterious: they reason for exit is MISSING/NULL.

+The last reason is classic missing data.
+But what of death, incarceration, or relocation?

+Comleted case analysis (CCA) would have us remove the missing data.
+But what should we do about the available, but not very straightforward data?

 # Context, Context, Context
 The first question you should ask is: do I even have to worry about imputing this data?